 electronic activity means an approved CPD activity provided by way of the electronic communication of information in the form of data, text, sound or images, or a combination of those things.

-[Rule 13A inserted in Gazette 20 Feb 2015 p.
+[Rule 13A inserted: Gazette 20 Feb 2015 p.
 682.]

 13B.
 Condition on practising certificates on and after 1 July 2015: practitioner must complete professional development